 It should be obvious by now, but an RV carbon monoxide detector can be a true friend for all RVers.
 These small, affordable devices are hard at work 24/7, ensuring you and your fellow campers are safe.
 And they require very little maintenance or upkeep.

 While any detector will work, getting one with a readout can be helpful to determine why they are beeping.
 They read out in PPM or parts per million.
-Its very helpful to determine if you stove or water heater leaks any CO into your living space.
+This feature is very helpful to determine if your stove or water heater leaks any CO into your living space.

-Portable camping grills or stoves can be convenient but don’t use them indoors or in poorly ventilated areas.
+Portable camping stoves or grills can be convenient but don’t use them indoors or in poorly ventilated areas.
 Even small amounts of residual carbon monoxide gas can build up over time.
 Always use any grills outside your rig.
 Set up in a location and manner that allows for adequate ventilation.